Yasheel-Naidoo/Web-Dev-POE/README.md

 Contact Page displays relevant contact info incase customers have a problem with the services they bough About Page lists the relevant info showing the company background as well as goals , vision and mission statements

+Part 2 Details - Css features for AXEL
+Includes a style.css file
+Added a video to the Main page
+Changed the nav bar to have icons
+Added a 404 error message for login web page and registration web page Added Web page responsiveness , After 175% zoom , icons wont show Used a kit from font awesome for the icons
+Will add login , registration , orders and the dashboard back in part 3 Added icons for the social media links

 # Sitemap
  Main Page
  About Page